-A chunky low carb vegetable soup that’s easy to make in the Instant Pot or on the stove top.
-It’s an AIP paleo friendly recipe that’s simple to prepare.
+A chunky keto vegetable soup that's easy to make in the Instant Pot or on the stove top.
+It's a comforting meatless low carb meal idea that warms you up from the inside out.

 You want to be careful not to overcook the vegetables so they don't get mushy.
 I found ten minutes at high pressure was just enough time as the vegetables do cook as the pot comes up in pressure.